Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Recovery observation: evolution of turbulent scales

+To further investigate the reorganisation of turbulent structures during recovery towards a canonical state, figure \ref{Figure:9} presents the downstream evolution of the spectral peak locations and associated length scales across all cases listed in table \ref{Table:2}, rather than restricting the analysis to matched $Re_\tau$ and $\beta$ conditions.

-The inner-site peak remains fixed at $y^+ \approx 15$ and $\lambda_x^+ \approx 1000$ (purple highlight in Fig.~\ref{Figure:8}), consistent with \citet{Hutchins2007}, and is largely unaffected by PGH or $Re_\tau$.
+The inner-site peak remains fixed at $y^+ \approx 15$ and $\lambda_x^+ \approx 1000$ (purple highlight in figure \ref{Figure:9}), consistent with \citet{Hutchins2007}, and is largely unaffected by PGH or $Re_\tau$.
 This invariance contrasts with the behaviour of the outer-site peaks, namely the VLSM and PG peaks.

-For the wall-normal position (Fig.~\ref{Figure:8}a), the VLSM peak (yellow highlight) deviates from the canonical empirical scaling of the logarithmic region centre, $y^+ \approx 3.9\sqrt{Re_\tau}$, corresponding to $y/\delta \approx 0.06$, at the first two downstream locations ($Re_\tau \lesssim 3000$), where the local APG displaces it outward.
-Beyond this point, once the local PG has relaxed to zero, the VLSM peak stabilises at its canonical position -- indicating that its wall-normal location is governed primarily by $Re_\tau$ and the local flow condition.
+For the wall-normal position (figure \ref{Figure:9}a), the VLSM peak (yellow highlight) deviates from the canonical empirical scaling of the logarithmic region centre, $y^+ \approx 3.9\sqrt{Re_\tau}$, corresponding to $y/\delta \approx 0.06$, at the first two downstream locations ($Re_\tau \lesssim 3000$), where the local APG displaces it outward.
+Beyond this point, once the local PG has relaxed to zero, the VLSM peak recovers to its canonical position -- indicating that its wall-normal location is governed primarily by $Re_\tau$ and the local flow condition.
 On the other hand, the PG peak (red highlight) remains located further from the wall than the VLSM and continues to shift outward during recovery, generally residing within $0.3 \lesssim y/\delta \lesssim 0.5$.